Steven David Catlin: Arrest and convictions

 Analysis of tissue samples from his mother and his two late wives revealed that all had suffered poisoning from paraquat, a highly toxic herbicide.
 A bottle of paraquat, complete with Catlin's fingerprints, was found in his garage.

 On December 23, 1985, Catlin was charged in Kern County with the 1976 murder of Joyce Catlin, his fourth wife, and the 1984 murder of Martha Catlin, his mother.

 Shortly after marrying his sixth and final wife, Catlin was indicted for the murder of his fifth wife, Glenna Kaye Catlin.
 Catlin's trial for this murder was held in Monterey County (owing to pretrial publicity) before the Kern County trial.
 In April 1986, Catlin was convicted of Glenna Kaye's murder, and the jury fixed a penalty of life imprisonment without the possibility of parole.

 On June 1, 1990, a Kern County jury returned a guilty verdict on the murder counts of Joyce and Martha Catlin.
 The jury agreed with the prosecution's allegations of special circumstances (murder for financial gain, murder by poison, and multiple murders).
-On June 6, 1990, the jury fixed Catlin's penalty at death.
+On June 6, 1990, the jury fixed Catlin's penalty as death.
 The fact that Catlin had already been convicted for Glenna Kaye's murder was not introduced until after the verdict.